We promise to tell you how we use your data, and we promise to keep it secure.

 We will carefully curate our Newsletters and associated emails to ensure they are relevant to you and proportionate to your expressed interests.
 We use industry standard tools to understand you and ensure our social media adverts are only shown to people who are likely to be interested in Mind Tools.
 We have assessed our use of your personal data as having minimal impact on your privacy and we will keep it that way.

-We will not use your name or email address for any other purpose, nor will we pass it on to anyone else.
+We will not use your name or email address for any other purpose, nor will we pass it on to anyone else outside our group companies.
 You can unsubscribe at any time by clicking the unsubscribe link at the bottom of any email that we send you.

 Mind Tools Ltd (Company Number 04829074) ("We") are committed to protecting and respecting your privacy.